5l1v3r1/shielddb/README.md

 This is purely written in Perl and makes heavy use of Regular Expressions.

 # Usage
-As of version 0.6, you can type <code>help;</code> atr the prompt for help dialog.
+As of version 0.6, you can type <code>help;</code> at the prompt for help dialog.
 The commands shown below are very simple to demonstrate that the dmbs treats the csv files as database tables.
 <h3>Stored Procedures and Keys</h3>
 <img src="https://weaknetlabs.com/images/shielddbms_example0"/><br />
 <h3>Regular Expression Support</h3>